Outek/WindowsServerBootISO/README.md

 - Prepared autounattended.xml file with a placeholder for the computername %COMPUTERNAME%
 - Deployment and Imaging Tools Environment
 - Windows ADK(Assessment and Deployment Kit)
+- For a Configuration with static IP you need a json file with IP, Subnet etc.

 # Mount ISO, copy install.wim
 - Mount ISO